 White Spot treatment for tooth discolouration

 Many people have stains, stripes and white or brown spots on their teeth.
 In most cases, they are caused by defective enamel development but, in some cases, they can also be due to excessive intake of fluoride from drinking water.
 Orthodontic treatment can also damage the enamel and cause stains.
+Tooth whitening is recommended before beginning White Spot treatment in order to improve the end results.

 Both brown and white spots can be treated with ICON infiltration treatment, also known as White Spot Treatment, performed by a dental hygienist.
 The treatment repairs or completely eliminates superficial damage sustained by the teeth.